 You people have been spoiled for all these years with cheap food in America.

-Cheap food is not a right, it's a luxury.
+Cheap food is not a right.

-And this is this it runs the risk of becoming a self fulfilling prophecy, all these people thinking doom and gloom about things.
+And this is this, it runs the risk of becoming a self-fulfilling prophecy, all these people thinking doom and gloom about things.

 This too is cyclical, and it will come back.